brunobord/stardrifter/stardrifter/you.md

 > He rolls 1 and 6, and adds his *Drift* score (+3).
 That's a 10.
 His roll is
 > successful, he manages to escape without trouble.

+It may happen that you'll have to roll+Reputation **or** roll-Reputation.

+> Let's imagine that a character Reputation equals to "-2".
+Rolling roll+Reputation
+> means it'll be a "-2 roll".
+If it's being asked to roll-Reputation, it means
+> its a "+2 roll".

 Now we're going to look after your "only" friend: [your spaceship][ship].